 - Coming up with a plan to deal with inevitable sleep problems without having to use drugs or alcohol.

 A review in Psychiatric Times looked at some of the many treatment options for patients who suffer from sleep and wake disorders with co-occurring drug abuse.
 Some of the reviewed literature suggested that if problems with sleep spur issues with drug use, then treating the underlying causes of the sleep disorder should improve rates of drug use.

 The main approaches for treating a sleep-wake disorder that is associated with substance abuse largely fall into two categories: behavioral interventions and medications.

 When it comes to behavioral techniques, there is no single form of psychotherapy that has proven more successful than others in resolving both sleep disorders and addiction.
 One study found that “progressive relaxation training” helped insomnia in patients who were alcoholics; however, other studies that discovered that there is no significant difference between behavioral methods and medication therapy.

-Other encouraging medications include antidepressant drugs like mirtazapine (Remeron) or nefazodone (Serzone).
+Other encouraging medications include antidepressant drugs like mirtazapine (Remeron) or nefazodone (previously branded as Serzone).
 Such drugs have the effect of “improving sleep architecture,” and also shorten the time needed to fall asleep in patients who have depression.
 This results in not only an improvement in the total sleep time, but also significantly better quality of sleep.

 Gabapentin or other medication alone will not address the full scope of the causes and problems of sleep and wake disorders alongside a co-occurring drug abuse problem; this will come through short-term counseling and long-term therapy, which might involve group and family meetings, peer-led support networks like Alcoholics Anonymous, and many years of careful and healthy living.
 When all these elements are put together, people can look forward to refreshing and consistent sleep without the shadow of substance abuse keeping them up at night.